Uriah Strickland

-The son of George and Mary Ann Strickland, he was born in Hants Harbour, Newfoundland and was educated at the Salvation Army College in St. John's and at Memorial University College.
+The son of George and Mary Ann Strickland, he was born in Hants Harbour, Newfoundland and was educated at the Salvation Army College in St. John's and at Memorial University.
 Strickland was employed in fishing at Hants Harbour and then taught school for a time.
 He then earned his papers as a master mariner.

 He was first elected to the Newfoundland assembly in 1956 for Bonavista South.
-He was elected by acclamation for Trinity South in 1959.
+He was elected for Trinity South in 1959.
 Strickland served in the provincial cabinet as Minister of Municipal Affairs and Housing.
 He was elected for Trinity North in 1971 but was defeated when he ran for reelection in 1972.